184.108.40.206 Determining the assessable income for pensioners below age pension age

-This topic explains how to determine rate of:
+This topic explains how to determine the rate of:

-- employment income, earned during an instalment period, and
+- employment income, received during an instalment period

-- employment income, earned over more than one instalment period (a lump sum).
+- employment income, paid as a lump sum over more than one instalment period

 The assessment of components of ordinary income, except employment income, for pensioners below age pension age is the same as for pensioners of age pension age.
 Other topics explain the assessment of other components of ordinary income.